redfly-ai-org/redfly.ai/README.md

 This open-source repo is intended to make it easy for developers to understand and try out a novel system that is sure to fire all their neurons when they see what is truly possible.

-**We don’t do everything but, we try to be exceptional at the few things we do**
+**We don’t do everything but we try to be exceptional at the few things we do**

 ## Goals